- Defend pay and the terms and conditions of service of public health doctors.

 Public health medicine registrars subcommittee (PHMRS)

-The members of PHMRS are chosen by the regional registrars committees at their ARM (usually between November and January).
+The members of PHMRS are currently chosen by the regional registrars committees at their ARM (usually between November and January).
 However, the subcommittee is hoping to move to UK-wide elections during the current session.

 The subcommittee meets three times a year to discuss issues of relevance to public health trainees.
 The registrar members of the PHMRS may also attend meetings of the PHMC.